 Phenotypic plasticity, the ability of an organism to respond to its environment with a change in form, behavior or movement, may provide species with a mechanism to keep pace with changing conditions.
 In fact, phenotypic plasticity often can accommodate rapid change better than adaptive evolutionary responses.
 Despite increased research on the rate at which species can adjust to climate change, the degree to which behavioral plasticity allows species to buffer climate variability remains unclear.
 Behavioral plasticity refers to an organism’s ability to vary behavior in response to environmental changes.
 My research examines whether behavioral plasticity may allow climate-sensitive wildlife to persist in changing conditions.
 I use the American pika (Ochotona princeps) as a model organism.
 Pikas are an ideal study species because they are sensitive to surface temperatures and are one of the only vertebrates active year-round in montane systems, where some of the most extreme climate changes are occurring.

-Results from my research will provide the first quantitative assessment of the role that behavioral plasticity plays in the persistence of a climate-sensitive mammal.
+Results from my research provided the first quantitative assessment of the role that behavioral plasticity plays in the persistence of a climate-sensitive mammal.
 As changing conditions continue to manifest, our way forward will be improved by anticipating how climate change affects ecological systems and how to promote resilience among the most threatened species.

 1. Evaluate pika habitat associations across a range of elevation, vegetation and climate conditions.
 Quantify the relationship between microclimatic refuges and pika occurrence.